-By Ashika Sethi
+Original Article by Ashika Sethi

-It wasn’t until the 19th Century, however, that meeting the needs of children was viewed as a societal problem in the United States that needed an organized solution (the care of children was previously seen as a private matter that was left up to the parent’s discretion).
-The Poor Laws created in England were adopted in the United States, as a means to help families in poverty.
+The earliest documentation of children being cared for in what we know as foster homes are found in the Old Testament and in the Talmud.
+Both of these religious texts highlight the importance for society to care for all children, but it wasn’t until the 19th Century that meeting the needs of children was viewed as a societal problem in the United States that needed an organized solution (the care of children was previously seen as a private matter that was left up to the parent’s discretion).
+The Poor Laws created in England were adopted in the United States, as a means to help families in poverty, by placing children in other homes as indentured servants until adulthood.
 These laws did little to address child abuse and neglect, unless there was a case of extreme child maltreatment that needed to be addressed by criminal courts.

 Children Aid Societies and the Orphan Train Movement

-A minster by the name of Charles Loring Brace founded the “Children’s Aid Society” after he became concerned with the number of homeless children and their living conditions.
+Around 1830, a large population of homeless children emerged in big cities in the Northeast.
+Some children were orphaned after their parents died in epidemics like typhoid and the flu, while others were neglected due to poverty.
+A minister by the name of Charles Loring Brace founded the “Children’s Aid Society” after he became concerned with the number of homeless children and their living conditions.
 The Children’s Aid Society mainly operated industrial schools for boys, where they could learn basic education for inexpensive room and board.

 More Regulation and Modern Foster Care

 In the early 1900s, social agencies began to supervise and screen foster parents by keeping records and considering every child’s individual needs before placing them with a family.

 By the 1900s, the United States government validated the authority of the state to step in and remove a child if they were a victim of abuse or neglect in the home.
 This established the role of the government in child welfare.
 Throughout the early- to mid-1900s, several laws were created that gave federal funds for child welfare services and established a department in the government strictly devoted to child welfare.

 Finally, in 1980, the Adoption Assistance and Child Welfare Act was established to solidify the federal funding structure for child welfare systems and services and involved the courts to oversee this system.
 From the 1980s until present day, amendments have been made to this act that increase support of kinship care and create resources for teen youth in foster care.

 The Challenges of Today

-May 2019 Advocacy
+2021 May Advocacy